 2. May Reduce Depression

 Vitamin D has a link with depression for two reasons, the first is found anecdotally and in observation.
 This is the fact that during winter months, when the sun hides away for great stretches of the day, depression tends to spike.
-Taking supplements can work towards fighting these depressive episodes, but there are a huge number of factors that come into play.
+26 Different Types of Coffee Explained: A Complete Guide can work towards fighting these depressive episodes, but there are a huge number of factors that come into play.

 In general SAD (seasonal affective depression) comes in a wide number of forms, the lack of sunlight definitely playing into the reasons that we, as humans, find ourselves sadder in the winter months, but there’s also a pretty common-sense link between it being cold and dark, and humans not feeling their best.
 In cases of persistent depression there have been studies showing that increasing Vitamin D intake can improve mood, but it’s far from a one-stop shop to ‘fixing’ your emotions.

-The second large link that Vitamin D has with depression is its ability to combat tiredness and fatigue.
+The second large link that Vitamin D has with depression is its ability to combat 13 Secrets to a Better Night’s Sleep.
 This is a bit of a chicken and egg situation, in that deficiency can cause you to feel lethargic and lacking in energy.
 Treating that at its root cause can bolster your ability to go out into the world, or even get up out of bed.
 This is a more effective way of treating a symptom of depression in an attempt to overcome it.
 The link between Vitamin D and fatigue is a definite one there are multiple examples of chronic daytime fatigue and headaches being treated with supplements.

 3. May Boost Weight Loss